-BNL has an extensive system to help ensure full compliance with all applicable environmental regulatory requirements and permits.
-Legislated compliance is outlined by the Clean Air Act, National Emission Standards for Hazardous Air Pollutants (NESHAPs), State Pollutant Discharge Elimination System (SPDES), and the Resource Conservation and Recovery Act (RCRA) and other programs.
+BNL has an extensive program to ensure that the Laboratory remains in full compliance with all applicable environmental regulatory requirements and permits.
+Legislated compliance is outlined by the Clean Air Act, National Emission Standards for Hazardous Air Pollutants (NESHAPs), Clean Water Act (e.g., State Pollutant Discharge Elimination System (SPDES)), Safe Drinking Water Act (SDWA), Resource Conservation and Recovery Act (RCRA), and other programs.
 Other compliance initiatives at the Laboratory involve special projects, such as upgrading petroleum and chemical storage tank facilities, upgrading the sanitary sewer system, closing underground injection control devices, retrofitting or replacing air conditioning equipment refrigerants, and managing legacy waste.
 See Chapter 3 for a list of regulatory programs to which BNL subscribes, and a thorough discussion of these programs and their status.